wpify/plugin-composer-scripts/README.md

 Composer package with script for wpify/plugin-skeleton based projects.
 Includes following scripts:

-* **replace-name** Replace references for "wpify-plugin-skeleton" with real plugin name during the project creation, so the developer has everything ready at the beginning.
+* **replace-name** Replace references for `wpify-plugin-skeleton` and variants with real plugin name during the project creation, so the developer has everything ready at the beginning.
 Usage: `$ composer replace-name`

 More to come...